Is Boracay dangerous?

 Ahhhh!
-Everything is relative, but I’d completely avoid Mindanao in the south to avoid the craziness where tourists actually get kidnapped and held for ransom.
+Everything is relative, but lots of caution (or perhaps completely avoid) Mindanao in the south to avoid the craziness where tourists actually get kidnapped and held for ransom.
 If you have enough time and don’t want to overlook some treasures of the south, please do your homework.
 The US and UK have very stern warnings against visiting due to terrorism.
 There’s lots to know and it sounds like it ‘s to be avoided.
 More info at the bottom of this page.

 There’s quite a bit of crime in Manila, but anything like a kidnapping isn’t grabbing people at random.
 I hear there’s quite a bit of research on specific businessmen with big bank accounts to hold for ransom.
 They’re not looking for backpackers in Manila.
 I ended up avoiding altogether, but mostly because of the rich alternatives to explore.

 Manila also has quite a bit of crime – pick-pocketing, ATM scamming, etc. If you go, as with anywhere, particularly in cities, it’s important to be street-smart and aware of your surroundings, so you can appreciate the capital of the country.
 Here’s the US State Department’s writeup on the Philippines.

 Manila is in the north; it’s the area labeled Luzon.
 Most of the islands you want to visit are in the middle, which are referred as the Visayas (which includes Boracay, Cebu, and nearly every place I visited).
 The south is the dangerous “stay away!” areas.
 You want that middle area, the Visayas.
 Avoid the southern islands.

 Ok, so Manila is filled with crime, and the south is legitimately scary and dangerous.
 That leaves a whole lot of awesomeness in the middle to explore.
 I’ve shared some of my favorite adventure stories from the Philippines on Visit50.com.